Official Travel Guide 2014 Visit Tucson Magazine:

 September 26-27, 2014!

 What's all the excitment about?
 Click Here to find out!

 FUN for a Good Cause

-This year's SalsaFest was fun and a great success for the Graham County.
-Funds were raised by the Lion’s Club to benefit our community.
-See photos from the festivities.
+This year's SalsaFest will be a fun and a great time.
+The funds that will be raised by the Lion’s Club will be used to benefit our community.
+See photos from the last year's festivities.

 Governor Proclaims September Salsa Trail® Month

 Governor Brewer proclaimed September Arizona’s Salsa Trail® Month, a month in which salsa was celebrated at the 7th Annual SalsaFest in the City of Safford Town Square.
 SalsaFest is a the hottest event in Southern Arizona with hot air balloons, live entertainment, delicious food, Chihuahua races, a doggie costume contest, and the chance to sample some of the greatest salsas in the Southwest.